-Why Coventry Very Light Rail is needed
+Why Coventry Very Light Rail is needed in Coventry

-Where conventional light rail (tram) systems can cost upwards of £25 million per km to install, and as much as £100 million per km in city centres, Coventry Very Light Rail aims to deliver a solution that provides the benefits of a conventional tram but at a much-reduced installation cost.
+Where conventional light rail systems can cost upwards of £25 million per kilometre to install and as much as £100 million per kilometre in city centres, we will deliver a solution that provides the benefits of a conventional tram but at a significantly reduced installation cost.

 The vehicle and track